 The International Relations Program strongly encourages its majors to fulfill the international experience requirement by spending at least one semester at a foreign university.
 Programs offer not only conventional course work, which fulfills major and minor requirements, but internship opportunities as well.
 Study abroad experiences help students develop a greater competency in a foreign language and gain an enhanced perspective on international and global relations.

-Canisius students may study at the following schools under the auspices of articulation agreements that have been approved by Canisius College and the host university abroad, among others:
+Canisius students may study at the following schools under the auspices of articulation agreements that have been approved by Canisius University and the host university abroad, among others:

 - University of Antwerp in Belgium

 - Catholic University of Lille in France

 - University of Dortmund in Germany

 - University of Oviedo or the Universidad Pontificia Comillas in Spain

 - London Metropolitan University in the United Kingdom

 In addition, students may consider programs in Berlin, Florence, Lima, Rome, Porto Alegre or Rio de Janeiro, as well as summer programs in Costa Rica and Cuba.
 Students may study at an accredited university abroad other than those listed above.
 Students doing this have recently studied at universities in Australia, Costa Rica, Egypt, Poland, Senegal, and Ukraine.
 For more information, visit the Study Abroad website.